With Easter just around the corner, now is the perfect time to play with these free printable Easter Play Dough Mats.

 As you can see, you can use these playdough mats in many different ways to help your kids develop their fine motor skills while playing.

-Easter is coming soon, so don’t miss the chance to include this fun and educational activity to your kids’ schedule.
+Easter is coming soon, so don’t miss the chance to include this fun and educational activity in your kids’ schedule.

 *Please remember that these printable playdough mats are for personal use only.
 You may not sell, share, or link directly to the files.